Documentation

 Warning

 When DELAYED_DURABILITY is enabled, recently committed transactions could be lost if FairCom Server terminates abnormally.
-For automatic recovery to succeed after FairCom Server terminates abnormally, either of the following must be done
+For automatic recovery to succeed after FairCom Server terminates abnormally, either of the following should be considered.

 or